justin-kang/Extreme-Orbits/README.md

-The first project for the course AST 381, Fall 2017 at UT Austin.
+The first project for the course AST 381 (Fall 2017) at UT Austin.
 The goal of the project is as follows:

 1. Make a function that takes the orbital elements and specified time of a